Ford F-150 Raptor with 20×9.5-inch Black Rhino Sprocket Wheel

 Fitment Breakdown: Black Rhino Sprocket on the Ford F-150 Raptor

-I walked around this Raptor for a solid hour at the show, and the fitment is spot on.
-We chose the 20x9.5 Black Rhino Sprocket because it fills the wheel wells without looking gaudy.
-The +6 offset pushes the wheels out just enough to clear the massive Raptor calipers.
+I walked around this Raptor for twenty minutes and the fitment is spot on.
+We went with the 20x9.5 Black Rhino Sprocket which fills those massive wheel wells perfectly.
+The +6 offset pushes the stance just enough to clear the fenders without looking like a bro-truck.

 What We Recommend for Ford F-150 Raptor Owners